Robert Brasillach

 Robert Brasillach ([ʁɔbɛʁ bʁazijak]; 31 March 1909 – 6 February 1945) was a French author and journalist.
-Brasillach was the editor of Je suis partout, a nationalist newspaper which advocated fascist movements and supported Jacques Doriot.
+He was the editor of Je suis partout, a nationalist newspaper which advocated fascist movements and supported Jacques Doriot.
 After the liberation of France in 1944, he was executed following a trial and Charles de Gaulle's express refusal to grant him a pardon.
-Brasillach was executed for advocating collaborationism, denunciation and incitement to murder.
-The execution remains a subject of some controversy, because Brasillach was executed for "intellectual crimes", rather than military or political actions.
+Brasillach was de facto executed for advocating collaborationism, denunciation and incitement to genocide.
+The execution remains a subject of some controversy, because Brasillach was allegedly executed for "intellectual crimes", rather than military or political actions.

 Biography

 Robert Brasillach was born in Perpignan on 31 March 1909, the son of Lieutenant Arthémile Brasillach, who served in the colonial regiment of Marshall Lyautey in Morocco, and Marguerite Brasillach, née Redo.
 He studied at the École normale supérieure, at the time a school of the University of Paris, and then became a novelist and literary critic for the Action française of Charles Maurras.
 After the 6 February 1934 crisis in the Place de la Concorde, Brasillach openly supported fascism.
-His politics are shared by several of the protagonists in his literary works, notably the two male main characters in The Seven Colours (see below).
+His politics are shared by several of the protagonists in his literary works, notably the two male main characters in The Seven Colours.

 Author

 Brasillach wrote both fiction and non-fiction.
 While his fiction dealt with love, life and politics in his era, his non-fiction dealt with a great variety of themes, ranging from drama, great literary figures and contemporary world events.
-His work in the realm of cinema history (see below) was particularly influential.
+His work in the realm of cinema history was particularly influential.